MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/device-orientation.md

 The above rules also apply when implementing interfaces for multiple screen sizes and are generally considered best-practice.
 The rest of this guide will explain specific examples of responsive layouts using each of the primary layouts in Xamarin.Forms.

 > [!NOTE]
-> **Note**:  For clarity, the following sections demonstrate how to implement responsive layouts using just one type of `Layout` at a time.
+> For clarity, the following sections demonstrate how to implement responsive layouts using just one type of `Layout` at a time.
 In practice, it is often simpler to mix `Layout`s to achieve a desired layout using the simpler or most intuitive `Layout` for each component.

 ### StackLayout